Kayamkulam

-Kayamkulam is a town and municipality in the Onattukara region of Alappuzha district in Kerala.
-It is the second biggest town in Alappuzha district.
-It is located on the western coast of India, and was an ancient maritime trading center.
-One of the largest thermal power plants in Kerala, the Rajiv Gandhi Combined Cycle Power Plant run by the NTPC, is situated at Haripad.
-Kayamkulam is part of the Karthikappally tehsil.
-Krishnapuram Palace is located nearby.
+Kayamkulam ([kaːjɐmkuɭam, kaːjɐŋɡuɭam]) is a municipality in the Alappuzha district of Kerala, India.
+It is located 46 km south of the district headquarters in Alappuzha and about 110 km north of the state capital Thiruvananthapuram.
+As per the 2011 Indian census, Kayamkulam has a population of 68,634 people, and a population density of 3149 /sqkm.

+Kayamkulam was the erstwhile capital of the Kingdom of Onattukara, and today continues to be the largest town in the Onattukara region.

 History

-Kayamkulam was a medieval feudal kingdom known as Odanad ruled by the Kayamkulam rajas.
+Kayamkulam was a medieval feudal kingdom known as Odanad(also called Onattukara) ruled by the Kayamkulam rajas.
 Maha Raja Marthanda Varma (1706–58) conquered Kayamkulam and annexed its territories to Travancore.

-Tourist attractions
+Notable locations and events

 The Krishnapuram Palace, built in the 18th century, now functions as a museum.
 Constructed in typical Keralan-style architecture, it has the largest mural painting in Kerala.
 The palace museum houses the Kayamkulam double-edged sword.

+The Shankar Memorial National Cartoon Museum & Art Gallery is an art museum located at Krishnapuram in Kayamkulam.
+Established in 2014 by the Kerala Lalithakala Akademi, the institution serves as a tribute to the legendary Indian cartoonist, Kesava Shankar Pillai (Shankar), who is widely regarded as the father of political cartooning in India and was born in the area.
+The museum is the first of its kind in Kerala and occupies a 15,000 square feet area, housing an extensive collection of Shankar's original works, including approximately 120 cartoons featuring prominent Indian political figures, along with his personal artifacts like his pen, brush, and easel.
+It also displays works by other notable cartoonists and hosts exhibitions and sculptures.

 The Kayamkulam Boat Race is held on the fourth Saturday of August every year.
 Chinese fishing nets can be found on the banks of the lagoon.

-Veliyaazheekal is a beach at Arattupuzha panchayat in Kayamkulam.The main attraction in this place bow string arch Bridge (biggest one of South India).